vijay2249/BoringNotes/Azure/AZ-104/Deploy and Manage Azure compute resources/configure-azure-app-service-plans.md

 - When you change your scale setting, you dont need to change your code or redeploy your applications.
-- If youe app service application depends on other azure services, such as Azure SQL database or Azure Storage, you can scale these resources separately.
+- If your app service application depends on other azure services, such as Azure SQL database or Azure Storage, you can scale these resources separately.
 These resources arent managed by your app service plan.